 After I left school, I applied at Greenbank Art College where the strength of my portfolio helped me secure a place for my BTEC National Diploma in Graphic Design and Photography.
 Nearing the end of my final year, the college was approached by a couple of blokes from a local creative agency looking for two junior artists to work alongside them.
 I was one of the lucky ones to be chosen and it was testimony to the amazing skills I acquired from my brilliant lecturers Paul, Dave and Ernest.

 Digital Artwork Studios in Wavertree Technology Park was one of the first design agencies to use computers in creating print-ready artwork way back in the late 80s.
-Keith and Colin gave me my big introduction to the creative industry, learning pasteboard artwork separation and reprography.
+It was also my introduction to the creative industry, learning pasteboard artwork separation and reprography.
 I loved the smell of photographic chemicals in the darkroom and learning the old pasteboard techniques of finished artwork separation.
 I loved seeing my work printed and feeling proud that I’d help create it.
 I even worked on Mars bar wrappers and realised, I was now producing the things that fascinated me as a kid and getting paid to do it!

-I arrived in the industry when the old pasteboard techniques were being replaced by a screen, a keyboard and a mouse.
-I thrived in an ever-changing environment and was excited about the digital technology that would take over and change the industry forever.
+I arrived in the industry when the old pasteboard techniques were being replaced by computers and thrived in an ever-changing environment.
+I was really excited about the digital technology that would eventually take over and change the industry forever.